 - To the bowl with the breadcrumbs, add the eggs, shallots, thyme, lemon juice, hummus, Dijon mustard and salt.
 Mix ingredients thoroughly.
 Add in the shredded cod and mix well.

 - To form the fish cakes, grab a golf-ball size handful of the fish mixture and squeeze it gently together with your hands just enough for it to come together.
-Slightly flatten the ball, and coat the outside in breadcrumbs.
+Using the palms of your hand, flatten the ball so that the fish cakes are about 1/3 of an inch thick.
+Dip both sides of the fish cakes in the breadcrumbs.
 Place coated fish cake on an empty plate and repeat with remaining ingredients.

 - Set a large oven-proof skillet over medium-low heat and add a thin layer of oil to cover the bottom.
 When the oil is hot, cook the fish cakes (in batches) for about 3 minutes per side, or until light golden brown .